riceissa/issarice.com/wiki/product-reviews.md

 - laptop is quiet; i don't hear anything unless i am on a video call or playing a game or something (but in those cases I am usually using headphones or there is music playing so the fan noise doesn't bother me).
+  In contrast, with the x220 i can definitely hear a quiet hum even when the fan is not going.
 - the laptop has a bigger screen, but it is still small enough that it fits in the laptop case i got for the X220.
 - there is a "pop" noise when i first start playing audio after a break. this is pretty annoying (especially